-5. Procedures for safeguarding adults at risk

-a.
-Safe recruitment procedure
+6. Procedures for safeguarding children and young people at risk a) Safe recruitment procedure

-All Azalea volunteers and employees, including temporary personnel and helpers who have regular contact with guests/clients, should be subject to a careful and rigorous selection and vetting process with the following elements:
+All volunteers and employees, including temporary personnel and helpers who have regular contact with guests and clients at Azalea should be subject to a careful and rigorous selection and vetting process with the following elements:

-- Completion of an application form or letter of application and proof of identity should be provided. - Taking up two references. - An interview conducted by a minimum of 2 people. - Gaps in employment or inconsistencies in a person's application will be identified and satisfactory explanations for this will be provided. - Carrying out police checks and checks with the Disclosure and Barring Service. - Allowing no unsupervised access to children, young people and adults at risk until the above procedures have been completed. - If necessary, Azalea will seek advice about recruiting someone with a criminal record.
+- Completion of an application form or letter of application and proof of identity should be provided - Taking up two references - An interview conducted by a minimum of 2 people - Gaps in employment or inconsistencies in a person's application will be identified and satisfactory explanations for this will be provided - Police checks and checks with the Disclosure and Barring Service will be carried out - Allowing no unsupervised access to children, young people and adults at risk until the above procedures have been completed - If necessary, Azalea will seek advice about recruiting someone with a criminal record.